Powerlearnproject/se-assignment-day-2-git-and-github-Akinyi-02/README.md

  • Collaboration and Code Review:GitHub provides features for code review, issue tracking, and discussion, making it easier for teams to collaborate and ensure code quality.
  • Documentation and Community:GitHub supports project documentation via README files and wikis.
 It also hosts a vast community of developers and open-source projects, facilitating learning and collaboration.

-    How Version Control Helps in Maintaining Project Integrity •Change Tracking:Version control systems maintain a detailed history of changes, making it easier to understand how the project has evolved and to identify when and where issues were introduced.
+ How version control helps in maintaining project integrity •Change Tracking:Version control systems maintain a detailed history of changes, making it easier to understand how the project has evolved and to identify when and where issues were introduced.
 •Backup and Recovery:regular commits act as backups, enabling you to recover previous versions of the project if recent changes cause problems.
 •Error Isolation:By allowing you to revert to previous versions, version control helps isolate and fix errors introduced by recent changes without affecting the entire project